matry/documentation/philosophy.md

 ## The State of The Industry

 Before delving into our solution, it would be helpful to first explore the current landscape with respect to this effort.
-Because while there are many contemporary discussions around this issue, nearly all of them suffer from a few problems.
+Because while there are many discussions around this issue, nearly all of them suffer from a few problems.

 The first problem is that the discussion is heavily focused on the web.
-Consequently most tooling dedicated to solving this problem focuses on CSS and Javascript, and even worse, usually only React (at the time of this writing).
+Consequently most tooling dedicated to solving this problem focuses on CSS and Javascript, and even worse, many times only React (at the time of this writing).
 When other platforms are mentioned, they are typically iOS and Android.
 All three of these platforms are important, but they are not the only platforms in existence.
 Should designers be forced to change their tooling if they suddenly need to design for a TV or Windows application?
 We feel strongly that they shouldn't.

 Another issue is the shallow thinking around the question of whether designers should learn to code.
 Most conversations and thoughts we've seen on this topic tend to fall into a categorical trap, which is the idea that designers are "creative" and developers are "technical".
 Usually these sentiments carry with them the implicit conclusion that since code is "technical" and not "creative", then designers should steer clear of it.
 On the opposing end of this line of thought exists an equally dubious claim - that the category itself has no merit and that perhaps it should be discarded entirely.
 Unfortunately, egos inevitably get involved and people are made to feel as if their profession is being diluted or devalued.